 So, all you'll need to pick up is some rotisserie chicken and a handful of fresh veggies.

-Anyway, here's what you'll need to make Texas chicken spaghetti:
+Anyway, here's what you'll need to make this easy chicken spaghetti recipe:

 - 3 Tbsp. butter